yagnikpokal/golang/README.md

 Checkout the preview of the website
 Build in go
-Used some of readymade tampletes
-Used bootstrap
-Used javascript
-Used CSS
+Used some of readymade tampletes, bootstrap, javascript, CSS for frontend application along with http handlers.
+Preview was done on port 8080 for local host.

 [![Chekout the preview of website](https://img.youtube.com/vi/bUwsVwwE8ZA/0.jpg)](https://youtu.be/bUwsVwwE8ZA)